CervarlCG/Data-Struct/README.md

 ## Examples
 A example for all data struct are in the src/examples folder

+1. Stack:
-1. Stack: A converter from infix to postfix
+    1. A converter from infix to postfix
+    2. A delimitator checker